cerbero90/laravel-enum/README.md

 php artisan enum:make "App\Enums\Enum" CaseOne CaseTwo
 ```

-If we need to create backed enums, we can specify a custom value for each case:
+For creating backed enums, we can manually set custom values for each case:

 ```bash
 php artisan enum:make App/Enums/Enum CaseOne=value1 CaseTwo=value2
 ```

-Otherwise we can automatically assign values to cases by setting the `--backed` option:
+Or, we can automatically assign values to cases by using the `--backed` option:

 ```bash
 php artisan enum:make App/Enums/Enum CaseOne CaseTwo --backed=int0
 ```

-The option `--backed` supports the following values:
+The `--backed` option accepts these values:

-- `int0`: assign an incremental integer starting from 0 (0, 1, 2...)
+- `int0`: assigns incremental integers starting from 0 (0, 1, 2...)
-- `int1`: assign an incremental integer starting from 1 (1, 2, 3...)
+- `int1`: assigns incremental integers starting from 1 (1, 2, 3...)
-- `bitwise`: assign an incremental bitwise value (1, 2, 4...)
+- `bitwise`: assigns incremental bitwise values (1, 2, 4...)
-- `snake`: assign the case name in snake case (case_one, case_two...)
+- `snake`: assigns the case name in snake case (case_one, case_two...)
-- `kebab`: assign the case name in kebab case (case-one, case-two...)
+- `kebab`: assigns the case name in kebab case (case-one, case-two...)
-- `camel`: assign the case name in camel case (caseOne, caseTwo...)
+- `camel`: assigns the case name in camel case (caseOne, caseTwo...)
-- `lower`: assign the case name in lower case (caseone, casetwo...)
+- `lower`: assigns the case name in lower case (caseone, casetwo...)
-- `upper`: assign the case name in upper case (CASEONE, CASETWO...)
+- `upper`: assigns the case name in upper case (CASEONE, CASETWO...)

-If we want to overwrite an existing enum, we can add the option `--force`:
+To overwrite an existing enum, we can include the `--force` option:

 ```bash
 php artisan enum:make App/Enums/Enum CaseOne CaseTwo --force